TGM-HIT/typst-diploma-thesis/src/utils.typ

   current-chapter-end < p and p < next-chapter
 }

+/// *Internal function.* Checks whether all chapters and chapter ends are placed properly.
+The
+/// document should contain an alternating sequence of chapters and chapter ends; if a chapter
+/// doesn't have an end or vice-versa, this can lead to wrongly displayed/hidden headers and footers.
+///
+/// The result of this function is invisible if it succeeds.
+///
+/// -> content
 #let enforce-chapter-end-placement() = context {
   let ch-sel = heading.where(level: 1)
   let end-sel = selector(_chapter_end)